Apostille process overview:

 • 1 day (next business day) costs £152

-The price includes admin, solicitor, and FCDO fees, and VAT.
+The price includes admin, solicitor, FCDO fees, and VAT.

 There could be additional costs, depending on another service you choose and how many documents you wish to apostille.
 Additional cost examples are: